 Developmental editing is distinct from copy editing and line editing.
 I’ll help you clarify your argument, hone your style, and align your evidence with your claims.
 I won’t edit your writing or format your piece to meet a set of style guidelines.
 However, I’m happy to recommend professional copy editors for this kind of work.

 For more information on whether my editing services are right for you, please reach out via my contact page and tell me a bit about the project.
-After learning about your project, I’ll send you an estimate based on my expected hours, or, offer a flat-fee rate if I have a good sense of the amount of work involved.
+After learning about your project, I’ll send you an estimate of the cost.

 At the moment, I don’t have the availability to offer timely assessments of entire book or dissertation manuscripts.
 However, I can work with you on proposals and introductory chapters.